Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 When they arrive at the station at the foot of the mountain, Mom and

-Miyoko get off the express train and
+Miyo get off the express train and

-transfer to a public transport train.
+transfer to a local train.

 The platform where the express train stops and the tracks end is thought to be platform 0 at the current Morioka Station, where trains on the Iwate Galaxy Railway Line and the JR Hanawa Line depart and arrive

-Yamada Line express train heading from Morioka Station towards Miyako The train is a Kiha 58 diesel railcar, a familiar sight on express trains from the days of the Japanese National Railways (it runs on diesel, not an electric train).
+The train is a Kiha 58 series diesel railcar, a familiar sight on express trains during the JNR (Japanese National Railways) era (it runs on diesel fuel and is not an electric train).

 By the way, what is the name of this express train?
 All we can get from the picture is that it is an express train and that it is a four-car train.
 According to the timetable at the time, the express train running from Morioka Station to Miyako Station on the Yamada Line was